WindyDarian/HomeworkPathTracer/Readme_hw03.txt

 -Bounding Box:

-Use View menu to toggle between Object bounding box and scene BVH bounding box
+Use View menu to toggle Object bounding box and scene BVH bounding box

-I didn't make BoundingBox itself a Drawable because I decided to use it as a pure data class like Ray and use its copy constructor a lot, which Drawable will encounter some problems at.
-See
+ I didn't make BoundingBox itself drawable because
+ I was encountering some problem with copy constructor of a drawable as it sometimes resets the create() state when a copied instance dies.

     raytracing/boundingbox.h
     scene/gemoetry/boundingboxframe.h